 More specifically, we apply GreyNoise to any correlation search or detection inside of Splunk that we think is relevant.
 The big ones are IDS events and Splunk’s vulnerability scanner detection rules; those are the main ones that we use it for.

-For Phantom on the other hand, we use GreyNoise as an enrichment.
-The way our monitoring service works, we bring all of our customers’ alerts into a single Phantom instance and we have the GreyNoise-Phantom integration installed.
+For Phantom, on the other hand, we use GreyNoise as an enrichment.
+The way our monitoring service works, we bring all of our customers’ alerts into a single Phantom instance, and we have the GreyNoise-Phantom integration installed.
 For our analysts looking at the alerts, one of the first things they do is look at the GreyNoise data.
 If the verdict is “noise,” then we know we don't need to do a lot more digging beyond that.
-This ends up saving us a lot of time, because rather than investigating whether this is a targeted attack and figuring out whether anything was exploited, we can just short circuit the process, note it as a scanner and send it over.
+This ends up saving us a lot of time because rather than investigating whether this is a targeted attack and figuring out whether anything was exploited, we can just short circuit the process, note it as a scanner, and send it over.
 Today we’re doing this as a manual process, but it's on our list to automate this into our incoming Phantom playbooks.

-When I first told Andrew that we'd be interested in subscribing, I told him I have no concept of how much something like this would be worth.
+When I first told Andrew that we'd be interested in subscribing, I told him I had no concept of how much something like this would be worth.
 I didn’t know if we were going to turn this on and see matches with 10 alerts per day across our customers or 100.
-But impact on alerts is really the only thing I had to help quantify the value of GreyNoise.
+But the impact on alerts is really the only thing I had to help quantify the value of GreyNoise.

-So Andrew gave us a two week trial and I added it to our triage tool (this was before we stood up Phantom).
+So Andrew gave us a two week trial, and I added it to our triage tool (this was before we stood up Phantom).
 And I just counted up how many alerts over a week would have been something we could totally ignore with GreyNoise versus what we would not have been able to.
 We were somewhere in the vicinity of saving the equivalent of one to one and a half analysts per day, out of 22 total analysts at the time, based on the alerts that we could safely eliminate with GreyNoise.

 Today, after implementation and with more customers in hand, GreyNoise helps my teams eliminate background noise and focus on the most actionable and relevant alerts for our customers.
 Rather than presenting our analysts with even more data to investigate, GreyNoise has allowed us to reduce the volume of alerts that are triggered by 25%, which makes for a happier and more effective SOC team.

-And for us as an MSSP this is even more significant than it might be for an enterprise.
+And for us as an MSSP, this is even more significant than it might be for an enterprise.
 When you’re in a normal enterprise business, you can make a decision to spend money on a person or spend money on a product that eliminates alerts--you kind of have to pick your poison.
-But for us the calculus is a bit different.
+But for us, the calculus is a bit different.
 When we invest in a person, that analyst can do, say, 20 alerts per day.
 But if we invest in a product, that product can triage a certain number of alerts at every one of our customers.
 And for every new customer, it can repeat that work.
-So even if GreyNoise could only eliminate 8 alerts per day, across 40 different customers, that’s 320 alerts.
+So even if GreyNoise could only eliminate 8 alerts per day across 40 different customers, that’s 320 alerts.
 As we add more customers, GreyNoise scales in a way a person wouldn’t.